 Hyperthermia takes that idea to a whole new level.

 How do I know?
-The cancer markers are moving in the right direction, as are pre-cancer terrain blood markers.
-Do these therapies in aggregate cost less than traditional treatments.
+Some cancer markers are moving in the right direction, as are many pre-cancer terrain blood markers.
+Do these therapies in aggregate cost less than traditional treatments?
 Yes, some are even free lifestyle choices.
 Should insurance pay for these things instead of/in addition to traditional therapies when they don’t work?
 Yes.
-Should they at the very least educate doctors so they might help patients?
+Should they at the very least educate doctors so they might help patients more?
 Hell yes.
 Why don’t they?
 Well, we’ve talked about that before.
 The short answer is lack of empathy in research and medicine – lack of empathy for people suffering and dying.
 In any case, we can educate ourselves.

 Let’s get back to the good news.

 Here are the nontoxic therapies that work in my experience and data: